Rail Safety Education Program

 Risk taking is common

 Over 250,000 Australian school students use the rail network to get to school each day.
 Young people regularly take risks near platform edges and on level crossings.
 These actions can cost them dearly.
-Others engage in risky behaviour deliberately and willfully.
+Others engage in risky behaviour deliberately and wilfully.

 The consequences can be catastrophic